Session 2 - Module A: Advanced LangChain Patterns¶

 current_data = step_result.content

 Step execution applies templates with current data and state context.
-State management enables cross-step information sharing while template formatting provides consistent prompt structure.
+State management enables cross-step information sharing while template formatting provides consistent prompt structure for data processing.

 step_results.append({